+Was it a glorious Italian grandma?
+Well, not quite.
 Together with the introduction of rice, the Arab invaders also brought the concept of Arancini to Sicily in the 10th century.
 The dish was mainly based on the Levantine Kibbeh and was adapted by the locals over time to how we know the fried balls today.

 However, the dish did not only gain so much popularity because of its incredible taste.
 It was also a very practical way to use up leftover risotto.
 And for the hard, daylong work out in the fields or on fishing boats, Arancini were a perfect portable, high-energy snack.